sebastianczech/k8s-oci/README.md

 ### Deployment

-In order to simplify deployment of application into Kubernetes, tool[Helm](https://helm.sh/docs/intro/quickstart/) was used to create chart and install it on created cluster using commands:
+In order to simplify deployment of application into Kubernetes, tool [Helm](https://helm.sh/docs/intro/quickstart/) was used to create chart and install it on created cluster using commands:

 ```
 cd app